Gustavo-games/Telegram-Bot/README.md

 This is just a test so it is very simple, answering to just text and not images.
 More functionalities may be added in the future

+The current implementation runs in a local environment and can be adapted for server deployment if required.

 ## Languages and Technologies

 <img